-Revised: February 29, 2012; OL-27282-05
+Revised: April 2, 2013; OL-29367-04

-Once the network, call routing, and call control infrastructure has been put in place for your Cisco Unified Communications System, additional applications and services can be added or layered on top of that infrastructure.
-There are numerous applications and services that can be deployed on an existing Cisco Unified Communications infrastructure, and the following applications and services are typically deployed:
+Once the network, call routing, and call control infrastructure has been put in place for your Cisco Unified Communications and Collaboration System, additional applications and services can be added or layered on top of that infrastructure.
+There are numerous applications and services that can be deployed on an existing Cisco Unified Communications and Collaboration infrastructure, and the following applications and services are typically deployed:

-- Voice messaging Provides voicemail services and message waiting indication. - Rich media conferencing Provides audio and video conferencing as well as web-based application and document sharing. - Presence services Provide user availability tracking across user devices and clients. - Mobility services Provide enterprise-level unified communications features and functionality to users outside the enterprise. - Contact center Provides call handling, queuing, and monitoring for large call volumes. - Collaboration client services Provide integration to unified communications services and leveraging of various applications.
+- Voice messaging Provides voicemail services and message waiting indication. - Presence services Provide user availability tracking across user devices and clients. - Collaboration clients and services Provide integration to Unified Communications and Collaboration services and leveraging of various applications. - Mobility services Provide enterprise-level Unified Communications and Collaboration features and functionality to users outside the enterprise. - Contact center Provides call handling, queuing, and monitoring for large call volumes. - Call recording Provides the ability to record audio and video calls for later retrieval and playback.